-Suppose a house church had twenty members (“the whole church,” 14:23) and during the 1 Corinthians 14 meeting the women were not allowed to speak.
-However, if those same twenty people (“the whole church,” 14:23) gathered one evening for a prayer meeting or Bible study, the women presumably could speak.
+Suppose a small church had fifty members (“the whole church,” 14:23), and during the 1 Corinthians 14 meeting the sisters were not allowed to speak.
+However, if those same fifty people (“the whole church,” 14:23) gathered one evening for a prayer meeting or Bible study, the sisters presumably could speak.
 Why the difference?
 1 Corinthians 14 deals with the more formal meeting of the entire church, when everyone is expected to be in attendance, gathered together on the Lord’s Day, the purpose of which is the edification of the church and (if necessary) to make binding decisions regarding the correct application of Scripture (see the study on the meaning of ekklesia).
 In contrast, other types of gatherings typically do not occur on the Lord’s Day (though they might), everyone in the church is not necessarily expected to attend (though they might), the rules of 1 Corinthians 14 are not applicable (it may be more of an apostolic meeting), and no binding decisions as an ekklesia would typically be made.
 Thus, there is a difference in purpose and authority between a 1 Corinthians 14 meeting and other, lesser, types of gatherings.

-Some have suggested that the women sat on one side of the room during church and the men on the other.
+Some have suggested that in the first-century church, women sat on one side of the room during church and men on the other.
 What Paul was really prohibiting, they say, is the disruption of the meeting when women would shout out questions to their husbands.
 How would you evaluate this suggestion?
 Absolutely nothing in the text of 1 Corinthians 14 suggests a physical separation between the men and the women.
 Further, there is no exegetical, archaeological, historical, or literary evidence that any early church ever separated the men from the women in their seating arrangements.
-Moreover, early church meetings were held in private homes, not special buildings.
-Such a small setting would make a separation of the sexes impractical.
+Moreover, early church meetings were held in private Roman villas, not special buildings.
+Such a smaller setting would make a separation of the sexes impractical.
 Finally, Paul instructs all women to be silent, not just some supposedly unruly ones.